Determinants of National Health Insurance Membership among Indonesian Women with Live Births

 • Widya Kusumawati Akbid Dharma Husada Kediri

-Keywords: Health Insurance membership, maternal healthcare
+Health Insurance membership, maternal healthcare

 Abstract